PROGRAM TYPES

 Program Overview

 Small classes encourage the interchange of ideas between students and faculty members, bringing relevant and practical experience to the learning environment.
-Students learn the foundational knowledge in the areas of organization and structure of the American justice system, adult and juvenile justice process, theories of criminology, legal studies, public policy, political science, law enforcement and policing criminal law, and judicial procedure, constitutional law and corrections.
-In collaboration with the Massachusetts State Dispatch 911 training program, the College is the first to offer Dispatch 911 training and certification on campus.
-Our students can explore many fields through internships to prepare them for the criminal justice professions and provide a solid foundation for graduate or professional studies.
-Our Criminal Justice bachelor’s and program can also be completed online.
-Recent placements include federal, state, and local law enforcement agencies, the courts, and private industry.
+Students learn the foundational knowledge in the areas of organization and structure of the American justice system, adult and juvenile justice process, theories of sociology and criminology, legal studies, law enforcement and policing, criminal law, constitutional law, and corrections.

 Course Of Study